Shout! Studios

 Shout!
-Factory, LLC, doing business as Shout!
-Studios (formerly doing business as Shout!
-Factory, its current legal name), is an American home video and music distributor founded in 2002 as Retropolis Entertainment.
-Its video releases, issued in DVD or Blu-ray format, include previously released feature films, classic and contemporary television series, animation, live music, and comedy specials.
+Factory, LLC doing business as Shout!
+Studios (stylized as SHOUT!
+STUDIOS) is an American home video and music distributor founded in 2002 as Retropolis Entertainment.
+Its video releases, issued in DVD or Blu-ray format, include previously released feature films, vintage and contemporary television series, animation, live music, and comedy specials.
 Considered a boutique Blu-ray label, Shout!
-Studios, in addition to its mainline home video releases, also releases films under the sublabels Scream (for horror film releases), Shout!
+Studios, in addition to its mainline home video releases, also releases films under the sub-labels Scream Factory (for horror film releases), Shout!
 Select, and Shout!
 Kids.

 Shout!
-Studios owns and operates Westchester Films, Timeless Media Group, Biograph Records, Majordomo Records, and Video Time Machine.
+Studios owns and operates Westchester Films, Timeless Media Group, Biograph Records, Majordomo Records, Gravitas Ventures, and Video Time Machine.

-Their releases are currently distributed by Studio Distribution Services, a joint venture between Universal Pictures Home Entertainment and Warner Bros.
-Home Entertainment, via a distribution deal with Universal Pictures Home Entertainment since mid-2010s.

 History

-Retropolis Entertainment was founded in April 2002 by Bob Emmer, Garson Foos, and Richard Foos, three principals from Rhino Records, as the company was negotiating with the five majors for distribution.
-After selling Rhino to Warner Bros., the three set out to launch a new retro pop culture label.
-The company's first product was Red, White & Rock, a joint release with PBS station WQED-TV that was produced with Warner Strategic Marketing.
+Retropolis Entertainment was founded on April 19, 2002 by Bob Emmer, Garson Foos, and Richard Foos, three principals from Rhino Records, as the company was negotiating with the five majors for distribution.
+After selling Rhino to Warner Music Group in 1998, the three set out to launch a new retro pop culture label.
+The company's first product was Red, White & Rock, a 2002 joint release with PBS station WQED-TV that was produced with Warner Strategic Marketing.
 In August 2002, Retropolis acquired Biograph Records.
 Other early releases included blues and jazz CDs from the Biograph label, a Fats Domino CD and DVD, and several documentaries (Superstar: The Life And Times of Andy Warhol, What Happened To Kerouac?).
 Retropolis was renamed Shout!
 Factory in April 2003.
-At that time, Shout had signed a press and distribution agreement with Sony Music Entertainment.
+At that time, Shout! had signed a press and distribution agreement with Sony Music Entertainment.
 In 2004, Shout! released Freaks and Geeks on DVD, the first television series released on DVD for the company.
 With 18 episodes, it became one of the most expensive DVDs to produce, costing over a million dollars in music licensing.
 That same year, they released William Shatner's album Has Been and SCTV box sets.

 In 2004, Shout! released an expanded two-disc version of Jim Croce's first record, Facets.
-In 2004, Shout! purchased the rights to the animated series Home Movies and released each season set, and ultimately a complete series box.
+In 2004, Shout! purchased the rights to the adult animated series Home Movies and released each season set, and ultimately a complete series box.
 Other notable releases included a pair of The Electric Company multi-disc sets, the re-envisioned Herb Alpert's Whipped Cream & Other Delights Rewhipped, a series of Elvira's Movie Macabre DVDs and the first of what would be three cover CDs with Matthew Sweet and Susanna Hoffs, called Under The Covers Vol. 1; Sweet himself was also added as a featured solo artist.
-Shout! acquired the rights to several other television series including Punky Brewster, The Weird Al Show, and America's Funniest Home Videos.
+Shout! acquired the rights to several other television series, including Punky Brewster, The Weird Al Show, and America's Funniest Home Videos.